 6. Ecstasy of Order - The Tetris Masters (2011)

 One man made it his mission to find them.
-In an effort to legitimize Tetris as a pro sport, Tetris super-fan Robin Mihara summoned the greatest Tetris players from around the country to compete in Los Angeles at the 2010 Classic Tetris World Championship.
+In an effort to legitimise Tetris as a pro sport, Tetris super-fan Robin Mihara summoned the greatest Tetris players from around the country to compete in Los Angeles at the 2010 Classic Tetris World Championship.

-The people in this documentary have some serious dedication for Tetris, a lot of them having been playing it for over 20 years.
+The people in this documentary have some serious dedication for Tetris, a lot of them have been playing it for over 20 years.
 Impressive and insane in equal measures.
 After watching this I went and played Tetris.
 Watch Ecstasy of Order on GOG.com.

 7. Tilt: The Battle To Save Pinball (2009)